QuantumGarden/Teleport-dash/README.md

 If you are interessted in the project you can join us on our discord server https://discord.gg/qKyfJAjmjs

 Current controls:
-      WASD for movement
+      WASD for movement,
-      Space for jump
+      Space for jump,
-      mouse for camera rotation and shooting projectiles F for teleporting to projectile with momentum Left Shift for static teleport
+      mouse for camera rotation and shooting projectiles, F for teleporting to projectile with momentum, Left Shift for static teleport,

 Developed with Unreal Engine 4